Lois Wilson (actress): Career

 After appearing in several films at various studios, Wilson settled in at Paramount Pictures in 1919, where she remained until 1927.
 She was a WAMPAS Baby Star of 1922, and appeared in 150 movies.
 Her most recognized screen portrayals are Molly Wingate in The Covered Wagon (1923), in which she was well reviewed, and Daisy Buchanan in the silent film version of The Great Gatsby (1926).
 She acted opposite male stars such as Rudolph Valentino and John Gilbert.

 Wilson played both romantic leads and character parts.
 Despite making a successful transition to sound, Wilson was dissatisfied with the roles she received in the 1930s, and she soon retired in 1941, making only three films after 1939.
 Lois ventured to Broadway and television following her final role in The Girl from Jones Beach (1949) with Ronald Reagan.
 Wilson played in the network soap operas The Guiding Light in 1951, The Secret Storm and The Edge of Night.
 She portrayed featured character roles.
+She made a guest appearance with her old friend Gloria Swanson on the WPIX TV show The Gloria Swanson Hour in 1948.

 Wilson was also the model of the official poster for "America Welcomes the World", the Philadelphia Sesquicentennial Celebration, in 1926.

 In 1934, her performance in No Greater Glory inspired a Birmingham, Alabama sculptor to create a monument for the city's celebration of World Peace Day.

 Personal life

 She was once described as having a screen image of "the soft, marrying kind of woman"; in real life, however, she never married.
 She was chosen by Paramount Pictures to represent the motion picture industry at the British Empire Exposition of 1924.
 She was described as "a typical example of the American girl in character, culture and beauty".
+In 1919, Wilson met Gloria Swanson on the set of Cecil B. DeMille's drama, Male and Female.
+In her 1981 autobiography, Swanson says "Lois had real star quality.
+Everyone who met her knew it was just a question of time until the right part came along.
+She never stopped working."
+They remained close friends.